CRAWlab/RoboBoat-2019/On-site Testing and Data/README.md

     /media/crawlab/9016-4EF8/

-So, to bag files to the USB drive, the filename should begin with that:
+So, to bag files to the micro-sd card, the filename should begin with that:

     rosbag record --output-name=/media/crawlab/9016-4EF8/bag_filename.bag --split --size=4000 (remainder of command)